How to Prep Your Cards in Adobe inDesign Hey there! So your team has come up with some sweet graphics, and you are finally ready to prepare your PDF for printing... You've come to the right place. 😉 First thing you'll want to do is purchase and install Adobe inDesign. If you're trying to create a pr

 October 17, 2018

-Introducing Heroes We've added a special class of robots for added twists and turns.
-Why Heroes Ideation and Card Design Ideas for Peacemaker Design: Mechanical gray head Nuclear "exhaust pipe" high collar around neck Electrical chest divisions and…
+We've added a special class of robots for added twists and turns.
+Why Heroes Ideation and Card Design Ideas for Peacemaker Design: Mechanical gray head Nuclear "exhaust pipe" high collar around neck Electrical chest divisions and torso proportions…

 peacemaker hero